cytechmobile/radicle-migration-tool/README.md

 This tool is available under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-### Features
+# Features
 The tool offers several important features, including:
 * It enables the migration of all GitHub issues from the source repository in a single run.
 * It migrates essential information such as the `Title`, `Description`, `Status`, `Labels`, `Comments`, `Events`, and `Milestone` details.
 * Any additional information that doesn't fit within the Issue model is preserved in a dedicated `GitHub Metadata` section, along with references to the original repository
 * It supports incremental migration, allowing you to rerun the tool (e.g., on a schedule) and create only the newest issues that haven't been previously migrated.
-* It provides various filtering options to simplify the issue migration process:
-  * Issues created after a specified time.
-  * Issues with specific labels.
-  * Issues in a particular state.
-  * Issues belonging to a given milestone number.
-  * Issues created by a specific user.
-  * Issues assigned to a particular user.
+* It offers a range of filtering options to streamline the issue migration process, including issues created after a specified time, issues with specific labels, issues in a particular state, issues belonging to a given milestone number, issues created by a specific user, and issues assigned to a particular user.
 * It is available in different binary forms, providing flexibility in how it can be utilized.

-### Important Notes
-Since the Issue model and HTTP API in Radicle are currently simpler compared to GitHub, we have implemented the following alternative solutions / adaptations:
-* We have included a special `GitHub Metadata` section at the beginning of the `Description` and each `Comment` of the Radicle Issue.
-This section contains extra information and links to the original GitHub Issue, presented in a table format with columns such as `Issue Number`, `Created On`, `Created By`, `Assignees`, `Milestone`, and `Due By`.
-* GitHub `Events` are migrated as Radicle `Comments`.
-* GitHub `Milestones` are migrated as Radicle `Tags`.
-Additional information can be found in the `GitHub Metadata` section in the `Description` of each Radicle `Issue` (if there is any).
-* The user who runs the tool will be listed as the `Creator` of all Radicle issues.
-* Any links to images within the `Description` and `Comments` of GitHub Issues will still point to GitHub's servers.
-This means that images will display correctly for public GitHub repositories.
-However, for private repositories, since authorization is required, you will need to copy the source URL and access it through your browser.

-### Command-line interface
+# Command-line interface
 ```bash
 Usage: radicle-github-migrate issues [-gv=<gVersion>] [-gu=<gUrl>] -gr=<gRepo> -go=<gOwner> -gt [-rv=<rVersion>] [-ru=<rUrl>] -rp=<rProject> [-fs=<fSince>] [-fl=<fLabels>] [-ft=<fState>] [-fm=<fMilestone>] [-fa=<fAssignee>] [-fc=<fCreator>]